Bolmstead/Yoga/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was created as the Capstone 1 project for the Springboard Software Engineering Course.
-It will hopefully be used  operate as a website for the Lunchtime Yoga for Business Professionals group in the near future.
-While on the website, a user is able to do the following:
+It will hopefully be used  operate as a website for the Lunchtime Yoga for Business Professionals group in the future.
+A user can do the following on the website:
-* View information about the group including pricing, instructor bios, how to contact, and social media links.
+* View the organization's information including pricing, instructor bios, contact methods, and social media links.
-* Create and log into an account with an encrypted password using bcrypt.
+* Create an account with an encrypted password using bcrypt.
-* Signup for available yoga classes using the website's javascript calendar.
+* Signup for available yoga classes using the website's interactive  calendar.
 * View enrolled yoga classes and cancel any class signup.
-* Edit their account information.
+* Edit current account information.
-* Receive automatic emails to confirm their yoga class signup, signup cancellation, or account creation.
+* Receive automatic emails confirming class signup, signup cancellation, or account creation.

-Instructors are able to do all of the above while having the ability to:
+Instructors are also able to do all of the above and are authorized to:
 * Create/delete yoga classes.
-* View who has enrolled for each class.
+* View all users signed up for their yoga class.
-* View all users and instructors contact information.
+* View contact information of all users and instructors.

 ![Website_pic](static/images/dashboard.png?raw=true "website")